frederickw082922/lockdown_readthedocs/docs/source/audit/faq.rst

 --------------------------------------------------------

-This role and the |benchmark_name| guidance it implements are fully applicable to servers (physical or virtual) and containers running the following Linux distributions:
+This role and the |benchmark_name| guidance it implements are fully applicable to servers (physical or virtual) and containers running the following distributions:

 * |benchmark_os|